BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/transaction/transaction-signing.md

 | SIGHASH_NONE \| SIGHASH_ANYONECANPAY \| SIGHASH_FORKID   | 0x000000C2  | 0b11000010  | Signature applies to its own input and none of the outputs.           |
 | SIGHASH_SINGLE \| SIGHASH_ANYONECANPAY \| SIGHASH_FORKID | 0x000000C3  | 0b11000011  | Signature applies to its own input and the output with the same index.|

-## BCH Signatures
+## Bitcoin Cash Signatures

-In Bitcoin Cash, transaction signature uses the transaction digest algorithm described in [BIP143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki), in order to minimize redundant data hashing in verification and to cover the input value by the signature.
+In Bitcoin Cash, transaction signatures use the transaction digest algorithm described in [BIP143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki), in order to minimize redundant data hashing in verification and to cover the input value by the signature.

 ### Preimage Format